NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 static ble_uuid_t m_adv_uuids[] = {{BLE_UUID_DEVICE_INFORMATION_SERVICE, BLE_UUID_TYPE_BLE}}; /**< Universally unique service identifiers. */
 ```

-We need to replace the BLE_UUID_DEVICE_INFORMATION_SERVICE with the CUSTOM_SERVICE_UUID we defined in ble_custom_service.h as well as replace  BLE_UUID_TYPE_BLE with BLE_UUID_TYPE_VENDOR_BEGIN since this is a 128-bit vendor specific UUID and not a 16-bit Bluetooth SIG UUDID. m_adv_uuids should now look like this
+We need to replace the BLE_UUID_DEVICE_INFORMATION_SERVICE with the CUSTOM_SERVICE_UUID we defined in ble_cus.h as well as replace  BLE_UUID_TYPE_BLE with BLE_UUID_TYPE_VENDOR_BEGIN since this is a 128-bit vendor specific UUID and not a 16-bit Bluetooth SIG UUDID. m_adv_uuids should now look like this

 ```c
 // YOUR_JOB: Use UUIDs for service(s) used in your application.